Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Commutative and symmetric monoidal monads

 \item If $(T,\mu,\nu)$ and $(T',\mu',\nu')$ are monads, then a morphism of monads is a natural transformation $\alpha : T \to T'$ such that the following two diagrams commute for every $X \in \cat{C}$.

 \end{enumerate} \end{deph}

 An introduction to monads from the probabilistic perspective is given by Perrone \cite[Chapter~1]{thesis}.
 We use the term \emph{probability monad} to loosely refer to monads $T$ where for every object $X \in \cat{C}$, the object $TX$ is the object of probability measures (of a given kind) on $X$.
-Then $T(X\otimes Y)$ is the object of \emph{joint} probability distributions on $X$ and $Y$.
+Then $T(X\otimes Y)$ is the object of \emph{joint} probability distributions on $X$ and $Y$, where the tensor product $\otimes$ is often the Cartesian product, but not always~\cite{ours_bimonoidal}.
 The multiplication $\mu : TTX \to TX$ averages a probability measure on probability measures to the probability measure representing the expectation value or barycenter of the measure on measures.
 All three monads considered in this paper are variations on this theme.

 An important structure in probability theory is the formation of product distributions.
 In the probability monad formalism, this is encoded as a natural transformation $\nabla : TX \otimes TY \to T(X \otimes Y)$ which makes $T$ into a lax symmetric monoidal functor that interacts nicely with the monad structure.